Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pyrenees husky in snow

-Image By: Joanne Penner, Shutterstock
+Image Credit: Joanne Penner, Shutterstock

-A cross between the energetic Husky and the proud Great Pyrenees, this hybrid is a large and powerful breed with a long history as working dogs.
+A cross between the energetic Husky and the proud Great Pyrenees, this hybrid is a large and powerful breed with a long history as a working dog.
 They are generally calm, well-mannered, and loyal dogs who can be very protective of their owners.
 Although they are highly affectionate and intelligent, they can be stubborn at times and consequently challenging to train.

 These dogs need a great deal of physical and mental stimulation and will often get destructive if left without directed exercise.